No Time Like Ngo Time

 “These creative projects were the Oberlin culmination of Alex’s deep and ever-developing interest in music and song as dramatic art, and I can't wait to see where he goes with his talents and interest!”
 Flaharty says.
 “He has a versatile knowledge of theatrical musical forms, and his experiences here have afforded him a strong sense of professionalism, a personal standard of high quality, and a respect for collaboration and self-initiated exploration.”

-Building on his Oberlin experience, Ngo recently served as music director at the Michigan-based performing arts company Deborah’s Stage Door and has expanded his skills as a pianist by accompanying musical theater classes and auditions at Wayne State University.
+Building on his Oberlin experience, Ngo has accompanied musical theater classes and auditions at Wayne State University, and he currently teaches piano lessons at Next Step Broadway.
 He plans to train as a musical theater composer-lyricist at either NYU’s Graduate Musical Theater Writing program or the Broadway Music, Inc. Lehman Engel Musical Theatre Workshop.

 “He is unique in personality but not unusual in the drive that many Obies have to practice his art and craft at a high level,” says Flaharty.
 “I'm sorry that he had to go and graduate, because he's really missed by me and this department!”